iamsuneeth/react-webpack-starter/README.md

 # react-webpack-starter
-A basic webpack based setup for a react project.
+A basic webpack based setup for a react project using nextjs.
 Using atomic design folder structure.

 ## Setup